Søknadsfrist innen utgangen av tirsdag, 14.januar, 2020

 Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.

 Health benefits: All participants will receive the Department of State’s supplemental health coverage of $100,000 with a $25 co-pay per medical visit and $75 co-pay per emergency room visit for the duration of the program.
-Pre-existing conditions are not covered.
-Information on the health benefit program may be found online at usdos.sevencorners.com.
+Pre-existing conditions may be covered up to $100,000, subject to policy exclusions and limitations.
+Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.
 Participants are responsible for their own health and travel insurance for the duration of the program.

 Under no circumstances are participants allowed to arrive in the United States prior to the start date of the Institute or remain in the United States after its end date.
 Similarly, participants will not be permitted to leave the Institute to visit relatives or friends while in the United States.
-If a relative or friend wishes to visit them, it will be considered on a case by case basis.
+Occasionally it is possible for a relative or friend to visit the participant on a specific day designated by the host institution if the schedule permits.
+These situations will be considered on a case-by-case basis.
 Participants are required to return to their home countries immediately following the end of the Institute.

 Violations of program rules, host institution rules, or local, state or federal laws can be grounds for immediate dismissal from the program.